Top

 Presumed Innocence

-In our legal system, you are considered innocent until proven guilty beyond reasonable doubt.
+In our legal system, you are considered innocent until proven guilty beyond a reasonable doubt.
 Your lawyer works to uphold this presumption by challenging the prosecution's evidence and arguments.

 Insufficient Evidence